 - Microsoft – Up to $250,000

-The Microsoft bug bounty program is designed to supplement and encourage research in specific technologies to better protect their customers and the broader ecosystem.
+The Microsoft bug bounty program is designed to supplement and encourage research in specific technologies to better protect its customers and the broader ecosystem.
 Learn about the Microsoft bug bounty program.

 - PayPal – Up to $30,000